Ujjaval1606/UjjavalBookStore/UjjavalBookStore/README.txt

 tested it and runs perfectly.

 1311
-Final commit
+Final commit/

 2023-11-06
 1152
-Review appsettings.json and upated the connection string 1204
+Review appsettings.json and upated the connection string.

+1204
-Used the NuGet Package Manager Console to add the migration 1210
+Used the NuGet Package Manager Console to add the migration.

+1210
-Added a new class file to the .Models project and modify 1211
+Added a new class file to the .Models project and modify.

+1211
 Updated ApplicationDbContext.cs and added using statement, Re-ran the add-migration and reviewed the changes to the AddCategoryToDb.

 1218
-Created new folders Repository and IRepository in .DataAccess Project and Created new IRepository.cs file in same folder 1225
+Created new folders Repository and IRepository in .DataAccess Project and Created new IRepository.cs file in same folder.

+1225
 Added new Repository and modify it from BlackBoard File that was given.

 1232
 Create individual repos for category CategoryRepository.cs
 ICategoryRepository.cs
 Modified CategoryRepository
 Modify ICategoryRepository interface and made changes according to the slides.

 1248
 Created new ISP_Call and SP_Call in respective folder and installed new package Dapper in ISP_Call.cs and made necessary statement with using statment.

 1332
-Created new controller in admin and updated _Layout.cshtml to the Dropdown 1423
+Created new controller in admin and updated _Layout.cshtml to the Dropdown.

+1423
-Added the partial view and check the output
+Added the partial view and check the output.

 1455
-completed all step and run successfully
+completed all step and run successfully.

+1458
+Was only not able to delete.

+19:13
+I didn't leave the space in line 23 in category.js so the delete button was not working.

+19:16
+Final commit.